ramigs/strapi-nuxt-article/strapi-nuxt.md

 npm install strapi-provider-email-console
 ```

-After installing your provider you will need to add some settings in
+After installing the provider, you will need to configure it add some settings
-config/plugins.js.
-Check the README of each provider to know what configuration
-settings the provider needs.

-`./config/plugins.js`:
+in `./config/plugins.js`:

 ```javascript
 module.exports = ({ env }) => ({